Mohanavadivel-git/caasworkshop/lessons/7-buildintro.md

 ## Building a Container Image Using BuildConfigs

-In the next lessons, we will walk through an example `BuildConfig` and then one for our application.
+In the next lessons, we will briefly explain and walk through an example `BuildConfig`, and then one for our application.

 ---